 “I’m six foot five,” a man named Joe said.
 He did not work this into his greeting, and he did not say it in the early minutes of our introduction but it hung over our heads until I acknowledged it.

-Those fortunate enough to meet Joe will soon discover that the reason for listing his height before his name.
-Some of us drop our last name with pride to suggest that our family’s lineage should mean something to someone we’ve just met, some will list their occupation soon after the listener learns their name, Joe was 6’5”.
-Joe was more 6’5” than he was a Joe, and those fortunate enough to have a conversation with him that extends beyond superficial pleasantries will learn how 6’5” he is.
+Some of us drop our last name with pride to suggest that our family’s lineage means as much to us as our first name does, and some will list their occupation soon after the listener learns their name.
+Joe was 6’5”.
+Joe was more 6’5” than he was Joe, and I never learned Joe’s last name or his occupation.
+Those fortunate enough to have an extended conversation with Joe will learn how 6’5” he is.
 If that conversation evolves into a minutes-long discussion, and the listener doesn’t acknowledge his height, with verbal or nonverbal cues, he’ll break the news to them:

 “I’m six foot five!”

-Although Joe and I spoke for a total of about three minutes, I got the feeling that he could’ve written a bestseller, won the Heisman Trophy, saved children from a fire, or discovered the cure for cancer, and his height would still mark his life.
+Although Joe and I spoke for a total of about three minutes, I got the feeling that he could’ve written a bestseller, won the Heisman Trophy, saved children from a fire, or discovered the cure for cancer, and his height would still be his most prominent characteristic in his mind.
 I had the feeling no matter what happened to him in life, he would prefer to have “Here lies Joe.
 He was 6’5” chiseled into his gravestone.

 Joe was an interesting guy.
-He appeared to be conversant on a wide range of topics, and he managed to tell some aspects of his life’s story in an impressively timely manner, but everything he spoke of came back to the refrain of his life.
+He appeared to be conversant on a wide range of topics, and he managed to tell some aspects of his life’s story in an impressively timely manner, but everything he spoke of came back to this constant refrain.

 His height was the reason he had trouble finding chairs to sit in with comfort, the reason his 5’3” mother was always on him about stuff, and the reason he couldn’t be as particular as he wanted to be about the clothing he wore: